Triangle-Incorporated/PunchGame/README.md

 **Installation**

 This game depends on Explorerhat for the Raspberry Pi.
-It also depends on the PySFML.
-These libraries, however, are included in the repo.
+It also depends on the Pygame.
+You can get Pygame using:

+`pip install pygame`